04 Jan Vox Cambridge 50

-The Vox Cambridge 50 modelling amp has been getting some rave reviews since it was launched in the UK a couple of months ago – and we have just got one in our studio now for a few months.
+The Vox Cambridge 50 modelling amp has been getting some rave reviews since it was launched in the UK last year and we have had one in our studio now for a few months.

 With Nutube technology to give it a warm valve like sound, a 12″ Celestion speaker and a great range of tones this will definitely being staying here!

-Some of the modelling amps at this price (and higher) have complex controls and a manual that looks like a book (and that’s just the English version), which tends to put me off straightaway – give me some simple controls, limited fiddling and the ability to get a decent tone straight out of the box without reading the manual for hours and I am happy!
+Modelling amps at this price (and higher) can have complex controls and a manual that looks like a book (and that’s just the English version), which tends to put me off straightaway – give me some simple controls, limited fiddling and the ability to get a decent tone straight out of the box without reading the manual for hours and I am happy!